dhasenan/chessv/README.md

 Randomizer options:

- - Piece Limits.
-Under some mindsets, it can be taxing to find 6 minor pieces and no Queen.
-By adding certain rails to the experience, one can have a more personalized approach to a Chess randomizer, where one's army bears some semblance of a traditional game.
  - Progressive Goal.
 Your enemy's pieces are also scattered across the multiworld!
 (The current design can make progression too easy.)
  - Non-Progressive Material.
 Pieces will not be selected progressively from a set, but instead placed with specific names in your world.
 This means you would find a Bishop or Cleric rather than a Progressive Minor Piece or Progressive Major Piece.
 (They are unlikely to come with pre-determined locations.)
- - Army-Constrained Material.
-The material you get will always be related to each other (in that they belong in the same army): If you find a Bishop you won't find a Cannon; if you find a Cleric you won't find a Lion.
-   - It may be inconvenient to exclude certain pieces under this mode...
- - Non-Fairy Chess.
-Your major pieces will always be Rooks, your minor pieces will always be Bishops and Knights, and your queens will always slay.
-Also, no more dumb Berolina Pawns.
-Who even thought mixing those was a good idea?